The New Domain Lookup textbox in the RWI allows you to check the availability of a domain name and request suggestions for similar, available names.

 - If there is a Premium domain or a Premium brokered domain name that you want, click Purchase.

-Complete the Premium Domain Form opens and click Submit.
+Complete the Premium Domain Form and click Submit.

-Once you submit the completed order form, it is processed like any other domain name registration, except that the new expiry date for the domain will be one year from the old expiry date for that domain.
+Once you submit the completed order form, the domain registration is complete, except that the new expiry date for the domain will be one year from the old expiry date for that domain.

 - If there is a Premium domain that does not display a set price, it means that the price is negotiable.
-Click Make Offer to begin the purchase process.
-You are taken to the Sedo website, and the rest of the purchase process is done through Sedo.
-The buyer makes an offer which the seller can accept or reject, or they can make a counter offer.
+Click Make offer to begin the purchase process.
+The Sedo website will open in another tab where the domain purchase is complete.
+The buyer makes an offer that the seller can accept or reject, or they can make a counteroffer.

 OpenSRS offers the option to register a domain using the API.
 The call sw_register will be used, but the additional line of code premium price to verify will have to be added to the premium domain's price.